CSA-OCP-GER/aad-identity-for-developers/challenge-7-oauth2-implicit-flow-angularspa.md

 - How to register an Azure AD application and allow the OAuth2 Implicit Grant Flow
 - How to run an Angular SPA demo application that calls the Microsoft Graph API to read an user's profile

-## Create an Azure AD application and enable Implicit grant flow
+## Create an Azure AD application and enable Implicit Grant Flow

 Before you can authenticate an user and acquire an access token for `microsoft.graph.com` you have to register an application in your Azure AD tenant.
-By default the implicit grant flow is disabled.
+By default the Implicit Grant Flow for issuing access tokens is disabled.

 ### PowerShell